prashan2023/Netflix-GPT/README.md

 - Fetch the movie trailer.
 - create a useFetchTrailerVedio hook for trailer video fetching.
 - create a trailerSlice.( and make actions such as getPosterId, getTrailerKey, getVedioState,    getVedioTitle, getPublishedDate, getMoreInfo).
 - create a Play Button & MoreInfo Button functionality.
 - For the MoreInfo button make as a toggle functionality.
+- Hide the Optional multi-language selector from my tralier video page.
+- correct some bug of the application.

 # Features